About the play

 The tone

 Love letter, not exposé.
-Played straight at the table; playful at the edges.
+Roughly 70% comic invention, 30% heart — played straight at the table, playful at the edges.
 The world of the café is porous to the ideas the four are dreaming up — an ant might cross the stage, a clownfish might appear in a tank, a kid at another table might talk about the monster in his closet.
 Easter eggs for the audience, invisible to the characters.

 The dramatic irony lives in the audience, not in the dialogue.
 The play never foreshadows.
 It stays in 1994.
 The audience does the work.